Karuk Tribe: Land

 Karuk Aboriginal Territory spans over one-million acres of oak woodland, timber forest, meadows, floodplains, mountains, grasslands, and developed areas centered along the Klamath River Basin in the Mid-Klamath Region.
 Karuk Aboriginal Territory reaches from above Seiad Valley nearly to Hamburg, and descends to the Bluff Creek area past Weitchpec.
-The Tribe originally has over 120 village sites along this length of the Klamath River, with some villages along the first four miles of the Salmon River north of the Salmon-Klamath River confluence near Somes Bar.
+The Tribe originally had over 120 village sites along this length of the Klamath River, with some villages along the first four miles of the Salmon River north of the Salmon-Klamath River confluence near Somes Bar.

 The Karuk do not have a legally designated reservation but do have a number of parcels held in Tribal Trust status that are dualy administered by the federal government, as well as parcels owned by the tribe in Tribal Fee status.
 These parcels of land are primarily located in Yreka, CA and then along the Klamath River in western Siskiyou County and northeastern Humboldt County in California.
-The total land area of these parcels is over 9,000 sq acres.
+The total land area of these parcels is over 9,000 acre (hectares).
 A resident population of 498 persons for the Trust and Fee areas was reported in the 2020 census.
 The contiguous Trust Land parcels located within the city of Yreka make up the largest Tribal Housing area administered by the Tribe, and also hold the Rain Rock Casino and Hotel as well as the Gaming Commission Offices.